Use external IPs or networks rules in policy

 Use Calico network policy to limit traffic to/from external non-Calico workloads or networks.

 Modern applications often integrate with third-party APIs and SaaS services that live outside Kubernetes clusters.
 To securely enable access to those integrations, network security teams must be able to limit IP ranges for egress and ingress traffic to workloads.
-This includes using IP lists or ranges to blacklist bad actors or embargoed countries.
+This includes using IP lists or ranges to deny-list bad actors or embargoed countries.

 Using Calico network policy, you can define IP addresses/CIDRs directly in policy to limit traffic to external networks.
 Or using Calico network sets, you can easily scale out by using the same set of IPs in multiple policies.